TAP OR HOVER FOR MORE INFORMATION

 Treatment for Sun Spots in Sydney

-Sun spots can be treated by the Cosmetic Medical Clinic.
+Sun spots can be treated by Cosmetic Medical Clinic.
 We utilise pigmentation treatment lasers for the condition.
-Please take a look at the following section to find out more information regarding the treatment of sun spots.
+See our Pigmentation Removal page to find out more information regarding the treatment of sun spots using pigmentation removal lasers.

 Book a Consultation